The realization that Metformin blocks the diamine oxidase enzyme led me to research the medicines that cause histamine intolerance.

 Many antidepressants appear to work through the histamine system and, in clinical practice, appear to be highly correlated with histamine intolerance and mast cell activation.
 Professor Healy, a leading expert on psychopharmacology, concludes that many antidepressants are not “clean” but interfere with the histamine system.

 He states that SRI withdrawal can be viewed as a “histamine over-activity (semi-allergic) state brought around by the fact that the person has been on anti-histamines chronically.”

 A 2021 animal study found that SSRIs increased the amount of histamine in the brain, which could better explain this link to histamine over-activity.

 Please consider consulting professor Healy if you are struggling with antidepressant withdrawal.
 He consults with patients remotely.

-And finally, estrogen supplementation, and specifically when there is estrogen dominance, relative to progesterone in women and testosterone in men, is histamine releasing.
+Estrogen supplementation, specifically when estrogen dominance, relative to progesterone in women and testosterone in men, is histamine-releasing.

 Interestingly, heparin has been shown to increase plasma levels of diamine oxidase.

 The effect is thought to be due to its anti-inflammatory and immune regulatory properties.